willh/willh.github.com/about.md

 ---
 {% include JB/setup %}

+I'm a Technical Architect at [Kainos](http://www.kainos.com) working primarily in systems integration and custom development [(we're hiring)](http://www.kainos.com/careers).

+Currently I am based in our Belfast office in Northern Ireland, helping to create better digital services for government and citizens.

-I'm a developer working at [Kainos](http://www.kainos.com) primarily in systems integration and custom development.
-Most of my experience is in Scala and .Net web applications, with some Java (where I can't get away with using Scala) and JavaScript where necessary to make all the shiny whizzbangs.
+Most of my experience is in Java and Scala web applications and web services, with some JavaScript where necessary to make all the shiny whizzbangs.
 I'm interested in simple, low-ceremony technologies and as a result have been really enjoying the Play!
-2.0 framework and MongoDB recently.
+2.0 framework and DropWizard recently.

-Currently I am working on site in London but I'm originally from Belfast in Northern Ireland, which explains the suspicious accent.

-Boring disclaimer: You'd be mad to think that the views expressed in my blog necessarily reflect the views of my employer, our customers/clients/partners.
+Boring disclaimer: You'd be mad to think that the views expressed here necessarily reflect the views of my employer, or our customers/clients/partners.
 That's crazy.

 ###LinkedIn